freenandes/topo-da-mente/content/note/jim-orourke.md

 Haunting and cinematic.
 Beautiful progression and climaxing.
 Jim’s description:

-> Various tape machines inside a tent. for this version, all the original source tapes were used, and as some had later lives, occasionally something might seem familiar, or not.
+> Various tape machines inside a tent.
+For this version, all the original source tapes were used, and as some had later lives, occasionally something might seem familiar, or not.

 [Discogs](https://www.discogs.com/master/1379572-Jim-ORourke-Steamroom-16)